Skip to content

 Strong recommendation for AI creators

-For AI music distribution, DistroKid is the clear choice.
-The combination of explicit AI acceptance, unlimited uploads, and lower cost makes it the standard recommendation.
-TuneCore's 100% AI ban and per-release pricing create significant friction for AI creators.
+For full-song AI workflows, DistroKid is the clearer choice.
+The combination of explicit AI acceptance, unlimited uploads, and simple disclosure makes it the standard recommendation.
+TuneCore's 100% AI ban creates significant friction for creators using Suno, Udio, or similar tools as the main creative engine.

 If you use Suno, Udio, or similar full-song generation tools, DistroKid should be your default distributor.
 TuneCore's policies make it unsuitable for most AI music workflows.